Our future is electric

 How many electric vehicles are in Tasmania?

-As of November 2019, there were 158 BEVs and 44 PHEVs registered in Tasmania, less than 1% of the state's passenger vehicle market.
+As of mid-2021, there were around 500 BEVs and PHEVs registered in Tasmania, less than 1% of the state's passenger vehicle market.

 How much do they cost?